BYU-ITC-344/byu-itc-344.github.io/lab-2/index.md

 </div>

 Your boss also emails you a link to the source code to the website which uses Python as the host.
-[This is that link to the source code.](Lab2SiteSource.zip)
+[This is the link to the source code.](Lab2SiteSource.zip)

 The web dev team also left you a note that the only non-standard dependencies needed for the python server to run are flask and dotenv.